rusty1210/Pumpfun_Volulme_Bot_Telegram/README.md

-# 🚀 Xtoshi Pumpfun Volume Bot
+# 🚀 Telegram Pump Volume Bot 📈

 A production-ready Pump.fun volume bot for Solana with a secure Telegram control panel.
 It manages a fleet of sub-wallets, builds and extends an Address Lookup Table (LUT) for compact v0 transactions, and executes randomized buy/sell cycles to generate on-chain volume.
 Includes safeguards, rate limits, and operational controls.